Revival (Bulgaria)

-Revival (Възраждане) is a far-right, extremist, and ultranationalist political party in Bulgaria, founded in August 2014.
-Its chairman is Kostadin Kostadinov.
-The party is characterised by various analysts and media as pro-Russian, anti-EU, anti-NATO, being opposed to COVID-19 vaccinations and spreading anti-vaccine and anti-LGBT rhetoric.
+Revival (Възраждане) is a far-right political party in Bulgaria.
+Founded in August 2014, its chairman is Kostadin Kostadinov.
+The party is characterised by various analysts and media as ultranationalist, pro-Russian, anti-EU, anti-NATO, being opposed to COVID-19 vaccinations and spreading anti-vaccine and anti-LGBT rhetoric.

+In the 52nd National Assembly of Bulgaria, Revival is the smallest parliamentary group, having only 12 seats.
+In the 2026 parliamentary election, it lost 60% of its seats from the 51st National Assembly, where it was the third largest bloc (behind GERB–SDS and PP–DB) and the second largest party (behind GERB).

 History

 In June 2014, Kostadin Kostadinov told media that there would be a Constituent Assembly on 2 August of the same year in the city of Pliska to create the party "Revival".
-The founders choose the day that is the celebrated anniversary of the Ilinden Uprising.
+The founders chose the day due to its significance as being the anniversary of the Ilinden Uprising.
 Kostadinov founded the party after he became unhappy following Krasimir Karakachanov's reelection as leader of IMRO-BNM in 2012.